 In Science, we will be learning all about’ Animals including Humans’.
 What are the basic needs of animals for survival?
 What are the life cycles of some living things?
 Why is exercise, a balanced diet and hygiene important for humans?
 These are all questions we will explore in this exciting topic to improve our understanding of our bodies.
 In addition we will be focussing on our working scientifically skills and be carrying out an investigation linked to observing changes over time.

 In geography, the children will develop their key knowledge linked to the similarities and differences between the UK and India.
 They will explore ‘The School Under the Bridge’ in India and compare and contrast this to Foxfield.
 The children will have the opportunity to identify key features of a locality using a map and use geographical evidence to make a prediction.
 As part of the learning journey, the children will extend their knowledge of human and physical features to label diagrams and photographs.

-In history, the children will be identifying some ways that people from the past have impacted upon their lives.
+In history, the children will be identifying some ways that people from the past have influenced their lives.
 The children will develop their key knowledge linked to child labour in our local history, such as during the Victorian era.
 They will learn about Dr Barnardo and the ragged school and the impact this has had on children over the years.
 They will consider what life would have been like for the children living without basic human rights throughout history.
-The children will use historical sources to explore different time periods and identify why we celebrate the lives of significant people and events.
+The children will use historical sources to explore different periods of time and identify why we celebrate the lives of significant people and events.

 In RSE, the children will be learning about health and wellbeing.
 They will be learning about gender differences, identifying and naming body parts and describing how people change over time.

 We welcome parental involvement in the life of our school.
-If you are able to visit the school or help in any way, please contact your childs’ class teacher.
+If you are able to visit the school or help in any way, please contact your child’s class teacher.